 - 4.1.
 Rodents should not be fasted (food deprived) prior to anesthesia.
-Fasting prior to anesthesia in rodents leads to dehydration. - 4.2.
+In rodents, fasting prior to anesthesia leads to dehydration. - 4.2.
 Rodents can be anesthetized with inhalant gas, injectable drugs or a combination of both. - 4.3.
 Heat loss is rapid in anesthetized rodents.
-Heat loss can be minimized by providing heat support during induction of anesthesia, covering anesthetized rodents and protecting them from contact with cool surfaces.
-Providing a safe supplemental heat source is critical to maintain normal body temperature during anesthesia and until animal has recovered from anesthesia. - 4.4.
+Providing a safe supplemental heat source is critical to maintaining normal body temperature during anesthesia and until animal has recovered from anesthesia.
+In addition, heat loss can be minimized by providing heat support during induction of anesthesia, covering anesthetized rodents and protecting them from contact with cool surfaces. - 4.4.
 Never leave an anesthetized animal unattended.
-Monitor animal until it has recovered from anesthesia well enough to be moving around the cage normally.
+Monitor animal until it has recovered from anesthesia and is able to move around the cage normally.